FNScence/CSAFAP-config-package/README.md

 - ***New with version 2.30:***
 	- Fixed wrong spawns for CT auto line-ups on Inferno and Overpass

+- ***New with version 2.31:***
+	- Switched Overpass spawn 4 and 5 teleports on practice mode

+- ***New with version 2.32:***
+	- Fixed an issue that caused Mirage auto line-ups to be 180° wrong horizontally when first selecting a different map
+	- Changed Overpass mid incendiary auto line-up
+	- Fixed practice line-ups for Train and Ancient
+	- Removed option for desubtick binds (patched)

 ## FAQ (Frequently asked Questions):